7mind/baboon/README.md

 4) Override generated dummy codec instance using setter on `${Foreign_Type_Name}_JsonCodec#Instance` field

 Make sure your foreign types are NOT primitive types or other generated types.
 It's a funny idea, but it will explode in runtime.

+Foreign types may hold any position in generics but it's up to you to ensure correctness.